Harry Yates (RAF officer): Aftermath

 Yates and his crew were forbidden to speak to journalists in Cairo because of the "political sensitivity of their mission", but all four were nominated for the Air Force Cross by Brigadier-General Salmon.
-Yates and Vance returned to their base in England, where their squadron leader had mistakenly listed them as having been killed in a crash in Marseilles; this error had also been published by the Daily Mail and was later included in The Letters of T.E.
-Lawrence by David Garnett.
+Yates and Vance returned to their base in England, where their squadron leader had mistakenly listed them as having been killed in a crash in Marseille; this error had also been published by the Daily Mail and was later included in The Letters of T. E. Lawrence by David Garnett.
 Philby also wrote a book discussing the journey, in which he erroneously named the pilot "Grey".
 The London–Cairo flight record stood for seven years before being broken by Charles Kingsford Smith.
 Because of their status as "colonials", Yates and Vance were not officially recognized for their flight and returned to Canada in late 1919.

 George Yates again intervened on his son's behalf with Prime Minister Borden, arguing that Harry's treatment, and that of other Canadian airmen, by RAF authorities was unjust.
 Borden appealed to the Canadian High Commissioner, George Halsey Perley, suggesting that in future wars Canada should have its own air force.
 Both Yates and Vance were eventually granted the Air Force Cross.